frictionlessdata/datapackage/json-table-schema/index.md

 ### Translation fields in data

-JSON Table Schema supports translations using `@{lang-code}` syntax for field names.
+JSON Table Schema supports translations using `{field_name}@{lang-code}` syntax for field names.

-Any field with an `@` is a translation field for another field in the data.
+Any field with a `@` symbol `MUST` be a translation field for another field in the data, and `MUST` follow the `{field_name}@{lang-code}` pattern.

-Translation fields that do not match a field in the data `SHOULD` be ignored.
+If a translation field is found in the data that does have a corresponding field, it `SHOULD` be ignored.

 Translation fields are not delcared in a schema `fields` array.
-Each translation field

-`MUST` match the `type` and `format` of the field it translations.
-Translation fields are never required.
+Rather, each translation field `MUST` match the `type`, `format` and `constraints` of the field it translates, with one exception: Translation fields are never required, and therefore `constraints.required` is always `false` for a translation field.

 ### Declaring languages in a schema

-The default language is English (en).A schema can declare that the data contains multiple languages, or a different default language via a top-level `languages` property.
-`languages` `MUST` be an array, and the first item in the array is the default (non-translated) language.
+The default language in JSON Table Schema is English (`en`).

+A schema can declare that the data contains multiple languages, or a different default language, via a top-level `languages` property. `languages` `MUST` be an array, and the first item in the array is the default (non-translated) language.

-Having a language in the `languages` array does not ensure that the data contains one or more fields in that language.
+Having a language in the `languages` array does not ensure that the data contains one or more translation fields in that language.

 Here are some examples: